Obviously Five Believers

 Jeff shakes his head.
 “No, boss.
 You want me to get in touch?”

 “Hell, no, I’m not that desperate.
 Tonight’s special.
-Bob’s here and all!
+Bob’s here.
 Good thing they haven’t called.
 Means we got time.
 Plenty of it too.
 Like sitting on the dock of the bay.
 You know that song, Bob?”

 With Jeff back in the room, Dylan looks increasingly restless.
 He hasn’t touched the coke.